-Chronic absenteeism, as defined by the Every Student Succeeds Act, is missing 10 percent or more of the school year for any reasons.
+Chronic absenteeism, as defined by the Every Student Succeeds Act, is missing 10 percent or more of the school year for any reason.
 It includes excused and unexcused absences.
-Ten percent of the school year is about 92 hours of absences, but schools and districts do not have to wait until a child has missed 10 percent of the school year to offer supports to the student and his or her family.
+Schools and districts do not have to wait until a child has missed 10 percent of the school year to offer supports to the student and his or her family.